 2.2.6.
 Evaluation of anti-inflammatory effect of extract using Inhibition of albumin denaturation method

-The method of Kumari et al., ( 2015) was used to study the effect of extract on albumin denaturation.
+The method of Kumari et al. ( 2015) was used to study the effect of extract on albumin denaturation.
 In brief, 5 ml of the reaction mixture consisting of 1 ml of the M. lucida methanol fraction of concentration 1 mg/ml, 3.8 ml of phosphate buffered saline (pH 7.4) and 0.2 ml of 1 %w/v solution of Bovine albumin was prepared and incubated for 15 min at 37 oC in a water bath and thereafter heated at 70 oC for 5 min.
 The mixture was allowed to stand and cool to room temperature after which the absorbance was read at 660 nm using a vis/uv spectrophotometer (JENWAY 7305, United Kingdom).
 The experiment was performed in triplicate.
-Percentage inhibition of albumin denaturation was calculated using equation 2.
+Percentage inhibition of albumin denaturation was calculated using equation 3.
 The process was replicated using the phosphate buffer and indomethacin as negative and standard control samples respectively.

-Percentage Inhibition = DC-DsDc×100 ---------------------- equation 2
+Percentage Inhibition = DC-DsDc×100 ---------------------- equation 3